 Optimise distance between people in the vehicle, for example by the passenger sitting in back left-hand seat of a car.

 Clean door handles and other areas that people may touch between journeys using gloves and standard cleaning products.

-Avoid physical contact and have good ventilation (keep the car windows open).
+Avoid physical contact, face away from each other and have good ventilation (keep the car windows open).